Dialpad LogoDialpad Logo Icon

 4. Create an ongoing training program

-Being a successful call center agent comes with a lot of challenges, and agents must be trained to deal with the ups and downs of customer support.
-Try to offer training events that cover core contact center issues like effective communication, empathy, and your organization’s particular service level standards and expectations.
+Being a successful call centre agent comes with a lot of challenges, and agents must be trained to deal with the ups and downs of customer support.
+Try to offer training events as part of your call centre management that cover core contact centre issues like effective communication, empathy, and your organisation’s particular service level standards and expectations.

 And don’t stop there.

-Modern contact and call center software has revolutionized the way contact center managers can train their staff.
-One thing that's unique about Dialpad's contact center solution is that it uses Dialpad Ai to let you do training in real time—at scale—while agents are on calls.
+Modern contact and call centre software has revolutionised the way contact centre managers can train their staff.
+One thing that's unique about Dialpad's contact centre solution is that it uses Dialpad Ai to let you do training in real time—at scale—while agents are on calls.

 For example, if I find that our customers ask lots of questions about how to port numbers and we just hired lots of new agents, I could create an RTA card to help them speak to this topic:

-This is a great way to do ongoing training and development for your contact center—without having your supervisors personally sit in on every single call.
+This is a great way to do ongoing training and development for your contact centre—without having your supervisors personally sit in on every single call.

 With all these extra resources in Dialpad, managers can easily oversee multiple agents on simultaneous active calls, while referring to built-in analytics to keep track of all those important metrics I just mentioned.